nabeelvalley/docs/content/docs/iot/bluetooth-intro.md

 # Overview

-Bluetooth devices make use of a few different concepts for reading and writing data.
+Bluetooth Low Energy (BLE) devices make use of a few different concepts for reading and writing data.
 At a high level, bluetooth data is organized as follows:

 ![GATT Data hierarchy](./bluetooth-data-hierarchy.png)